Škoda T-15: History

-Fate

 In total, Škoda-Werke has assembled four prototypes.
 However, the German army abandoned the construction of the fifth tank at the beginning of 1944, since by that time the more advanced Luchs was already in mass production.
 As a result, the tanks were simply dismantled, and the projects of their variants T-15A, T-15B, T-15S and T-16 were stopped.